-- the date we pay (or commence paying) the full Trauma Cover lump sum (or instalment) amount insured - the date the cover is cancelled and/or avoided - the date of the life insured's death - the cover expiry date shown on the Policy Schedule.
+- the date we pay (or commence paying) the full Trauma Cover lump sum (or instalment) amount insured - the date the cover is cancelled - the date of the life insured's death - the cover expiry date shown in the Policy Schedule.

-The maximum expiry age for Trauma Cover is age 70, with the following exceptions:
+The maximum expiry age for Trauma Cover is the policy anniversary when age 70.

-- The Premium Waiver Disability Option and Business Guarantee Option end at different ages (please refer to the relevant section on pages 19-20). - Trauma Cover converts to TPD Cover with the Non-working TPD definition at age 70.
+Trauma Cover converts to TPD Cover with the Non-working TPD definition at age 70.